atorresveiga/android-dev-challenge-compose-weather/README.md

 ## :scroll: Description
 Blue Cloud is another weather app that attempts to use the latest cutting edge libraries and tools.
 As a summary:
-*Entirely written in Kotlin.
+ * Entirely written in Kotlin.
-*UI completely written in Jetpack Compose (see below).
+ * UI completely written in Jetpack Compose (Sun, Moon, Clouds etc).
-*Uses Kotlin Coroutines throughout.
+ * Uses Kotlin Coroutines throughout.
-*Uses many of the Architecture Components, including: Room, WorkManager, Navigation.
+ * Uses many of the Architecture Components, including: Room, WorkManager, Navigation.
-*Uses Hilt for dependency injection
+ * Uses Hilt for dependency injection

 ## :bulb: Motivation and Context
 This project started as an Android Dev Challenge that I had not the time to finish.
 The idea, animations and the and all the crazy things I wanted to try with Jetpack Compose stayed spinning in my head though.
 Therefore, I decided to keep working on it and also use it to try many other interesting libraries that I had no chance yet to use in a real project.